-MANDATORY CERTIFICATIONS MASTER CERTIFICATION As the As the person named in the Certificate of Signature Authority as the Authorized Representative of the Ve the Vendor, (legal name of Vendor), I confirm that I have f ully inf ormed myself of all terms and conditions o f ITN # (the ITN), the facts Reply submitted by the Vendor in response to Certifications (a) through (m) and certify, by c d affixing my signature hereto, that each sta se" as indicated.
-Check the app plicable box next to the title to each certificat tion: True False a.
-Certification of Binding Reply and Acco eptance of Terms of ITN and Contract Document b.
-Certification of Representations Per Sec ction 9 of PUR 1001 c.
-Certification of Authority to Do Busine ss in Florida d.
+MANDATORY CERTIFICATIONS MASTER CERTIFICATION As the person named in the Certificate of Signature Authority as the Authorized Representative of the Vendor, (legal name of Vendor), I confirm that I have f fully inf ormed myself of all terms and conditions of ITN # (the ITN), the facts regard ling the Reply submitted by the Vendor in response to the ITN and the truth of each statement contai ned in C Certifications (a) through (m) and certify, by checking the applicable "true" or "false" box be elow an d affixing my signature hereto, that each statement in each checked certification is "true" or "fals se" as indicated.
+Check the app olicable box next to the title to each certification: True False a.
+Certification of Binding Reply and Acceptance of Terms of ITN and Contract Document b.
+Certification of Representations Per Section 9 of PUR 1001 c.
+Certification of Authority to Do Business in Florida d.
 Statement of No Involvement e.
-Conflict of Interest Statement (Non-Col lusion) f.
+Conflict of Interest Statement (Non-Collusion) f.
 Certification Regarding Subcontractors and Other Providers g.
 Certification Regarding Lobbying h.
-Certification Regarding Scrutinized Con mpanies List i.
+Certification Regarding Scrutinized Companies List i.
 Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion for Contracts/subcontracts j.
-Certification Regarding Prior Contractu al Obligations k.
-Certification of Representations Per sec tions 287.133, and 287.134, F.S.
-1. Certification of a Drug Free Workplace The co ontent o of each certification named above, set forth l below, is incorporated into this Master Certifi cation a as if fully recited herein and, for each certific cation marked "true" above, the below signature is deemed to be affixed to each such certification.
+Certification Regarding Prior Contractual Obligations k.
+Certification of Representations Per sections 287.133, and 287.134, F.S.
+1. Certification of a Drug Free Workplace of each certification named above, set forth below, is incorporated into this Master as if fully recited herein and, for each certification marked "true" above, the below signature is deemed to be affixed to each such certification.
 I agree that any certification not marked above will be deemed "false."
-Signature of Authorized Representative: Date: - a.
-Certification of Binding Reply and Acceptance of Terms of ITN and Contract Document By checking the "True" box in the Master Certification and signing the same, I hereby certify that the Vendor's Reply is submitted in good faith in response to the Department of Children and Families Invitation to Negotiate (the ITN) and is binding on the Vendor in accordance with the terms of the ITN, that I have read, understood and agree with the terms and conditions of the ITN and, if awarded any contract as a result of the ITN, the Vendor will comply with the requirements, terms, and conditions stated in the ITN and the contract document.
+Signat ure of A authorized Representative: Date: a.
+Cert tificatio n of Binding Reply and Acceptance of Terms of ITN and Contract Document By che ecking tl he "True" box in the Master Certification and signing the same, I hereby certify that the Vendor's Reply is submitted in good faith in response to the Department of Children and Families Invitation to Negotiate (the ITN) and is binding on the Vendor in accordance with the terms of the ITN, that I have read, understood and agree with the terms and conditions of the ITN and, if award ed any contract as a result of the ITN, the Vendor will comply with the requirements, terms, and conditions stated in the ITN and the contract document.
 The Vendor further agrees that any intent by the Vendor to deviate from the terms and conditions set forth therein may result, at the b.
 Certification of Representations Per Section 9 of Form PUR 1001 c.
 Certification of Authority to Do Business in Florida